-We are dependent on patents, know-how and other proprietary technology licensed from others, including, for example, AquaBeam LLC.
-This and other licenses may not provide exclusive rights to use such intellectual property and technology in all relevant fields of use and in all territories in which we may wish to develop or commercialize our technology and products in the future.
+We are dependent on patents, know-how and other proprietary technology licensed from AquaBeam LLC.
+This and other licenses we currently possess or may possess in the future may not provide exclusive rights to use such intellectual property and technology in all relevant fields of use and in all territories in which we may wish to develop or commercialize our technology and products in the future.
 As a result, we may not be able to prevent competitors from developing and commercializing competitive products in territories included in all of our licenses.
 Moreover, if we fail to comply with our obligations under such licenses, or if disputes over intellectual property that we have licensed prevent or impair our ability to maintain our current licensing arrangements on acceptable terms, we may be unable to successfully develop and commercialize the affected technology or products.